armilleiwilliam/PriceSearcher/readme.md

 - Composer install

-Once created the database on your PhpMyAdmin and set the connection parameters on the copied application run the following to populate the database:
+Once created the database on your PhpMyAdmin and set the connection parameters on the file “.env” (copied from .env.example) run the following to populate the database:

 - php artisan migrate
 - php artisan db:seed --class=UsersTableSeeder